Learning Factory: Université du Luxembourg: Operational Excellence Laboratory

-Technische Universität München: Learning Factory for Lean Production (LSP)
+Technical University of Munich: Learning Factory for Lean Production (LSP)

-The focus of the Learning Factory for Lean production (LSP) at the TU München is lean production.
+The focus of the Learning Factory for Lean production (LSP) at the Technical University of Munich is lean production.
 The manufactured product is a real gearbox with 24 variants.
 The facility consists of an assembly area, a kaizen workshop area, and a theoretical teaching area.
 The processes logistics, assembly, quality control and packaging are mapped.
 A typical lean journey is recreated during the course: from an unsatisfying situation to a lean state.
 The theory is taught in theory lessons slots.
 Four to six trainings are offered every year.
 The mobile equipment can be transported to any location.

-Ruhr-Universität Bochum: LPS Learning Factory
+Ruhr University Bochum: LPS Learning Factory

 The main topics of the LPS Learning Factory are lean production, Industrie 4.0 and resource efficiency.
-It was established in 2009 by the Ruhr Universität Bochum.
+It was established in 2009 by the Ruhr University Bochum.
 Bottle caps, bottle cap holders and various make-to-order products are manufactured on 1800 m^{2}.
 The production environment includes various machine tools, load transports, manual assembly stations, and various industrial robots.
 The main topics are lean production, Industrie 4.0 and resource efficiency.
 Every year 900 students are practicing exercises.
 Real products that are purchased for the industry are produced.
 Besides that, numerous research projects take place in the learning factory, e.g. Industrie 4.0 maturity model, assistance and learning systems, cyber-physical production systems and industrial robotics.
 Since 2018 the learning factory is part of the SME 4.0 competence center Siegen.

-Hochschule Reutlingen: Werk150

-The Werk150 (formerly ESB Logistics Learning Factory) at ESB Business School is an authentic learning, development and research environment.
-The facility, which was started in 2014, provides a cutting-edge infrastructure for the training and advanced training of students.
-Moreover, topical issues of applied research are also addressed, and new methods, tools and future technologies as well as control methods for adaptable work and logistics systems are developed and tested.
-The results of the applied research are continuously integrated in the course activities.
-The Werk150 images a model production company with its entire industrial value chain and a changing product and services portfolio.
-Especially processes in the areas of product and work system engineering, incoming goods, storage, order picking, production, assembly and additive manufacturing as well as distribution are replicated and looked at in their entirety.

-In the Werk150 the requirements and influences from Industry 4.0 are investigated and conveyed in teaching and further training courses.
-It has a digital twin or image that is linked with a real factory using information and communication technologies.
-Thus, both products and production can be planned and simulated virtually, production controlled digitally and the status and localisation of orders, parts and resources monitored in real time.